2018 Commonwealth Games: Concerns and controversies

 Team India violated the Games No-needle policy two times.
 Just two days before the opening of the Games, a cleaner found needles in a bottle in the Athletes' Village.
 The Games official found that the syringes belonged to an Indian doctor which he used to inject vitamin B12 to an Indian athlete and did not dispose them properly after using them and violated the Games no-needle policy.
 As a result, the Indian team officials received serious warnings from the Games officials.
 Later two Indian athletes were suspended from the Games as needles were found in their apartment which was also against the Games policy.

 At least 13 athletes from four countries - Cameroon, Uganda, Rwanda, and Sierra Leone - absconded during or immediately after the Games.
 Some missed their competitions.
 A month after the games ended, officials estimated that 50 athletes had remained in Australia illegally, with another 200 staying in the country on visas.
 In October 2019, it was found from the official documents that the Department of Home Affairs had rejected the asylum claims of 217 out of 230 athletes.
 The official documents also found that 17 "unlawful non-citizens" who took part in the Commonwealth Games were still in Australia, 14 of which were from Ghana and Rwanda.
 A total of 13 remain unaccounted for, while four were in detention.

 The organising committee of the Games decided to bring in the athletes before the start of the closing ceremony.
 This caused an uproar on social media as, contrary to public expectations, none of the athletes were shown entering the stadium during the ceremony.
 Broadcast rights holders Channel 7 complained on air about the decision and concluded that, "it hasn't really lived up to expectations".
 Many spectators and athletes left during the ceremony, resulting in a half-empty stadium for much of the event.
 Following this, the ABC claimed that Channel 7 was briefed on the closing ceremony schedule, a claim which Channel 7 later refuted.

 Legacy

-Queensland's economy boost

-Predictions by Griffith University estimated that the Games are estimated to deliver a $2.5 billion rise to the economy of Queensland, including $1.8 billion to the Gold Coast.